Tenant obligation: home insurance covering rental risks

 You must load a commissioner of justice (formerly command of bailiff) to deliver to the tenant a command telling him he needs to take out "rental risk" insurance.

 One month after the issuance of the order, if the lessee has not provided you with a certificate of insurance, you must refer the case to the protection litigation judge the court on which the rented accommodation depends.
-You can ask the tenant to find that the lease is terminated and order the tenant to be evicted.
+You can ask them to find that the lease is terminated and to order the eviction of the tenant.

 FYI